 What students are saying about this approach: “Including a short bio really makes the professor seem easier to talk to!”

-Kathryn Boucher, PhD, Assistant Professor, College of Applied Behavioral Sciences, University of Indianapolis, and Principal Investigator, College Transition Collaborative
+Kathryn Boucher, PhD, Associate Professor, College of Applied Behavioral Sciences, University of Indianapolis, and Principal Investigator, College Transition Collaborative

-Krysti Ryan, PhD, Project Director, College Transition Collaborative
+Krysti Ryan, PhD, Director of Research, College Transition Collaborative